 CASEMaker provides thirty days of complimentary email and phone support during the evaluation period.
 When software is registered, an additional thirty days of support will be included, thus extending the total support period for software to sixty days.
-However, CASEMaker will continue to provide email support for any bugs reported after the complimentary support or registered support has expired (free of charges).
+However, CASEMaker will continue to provide email support for any bugs reported after the complimentary support or registered support has expired (free of charge).

-Additional support is available beyond the sixty days for most products and may be purchased for twenty percent of the retail price of the product.
-Please contact sales@casemaker.com for more details and prices.
+For most products, support is available beyond sixty days and may be purchased for twenty percent of the retail price of the product.
+Please contact sales@casemaker.com for details and prices.

-CASEMaker support contact information for your area (by post mail, phone, or email) can be located at: www.casemaker.com/support.
-It is recommended that the current database of FAQ's be searched before contacting CASEMaker support staff.
+CASEMaker support contact information, by post mail, phone, or email, for your area () is at: www.casemaker.com/support.
+We recommend searching the most current database of FAQ's before contacting CASEMaker support staff.

-Please have the following information available when phoning support for a troubleshooting enquiry or include the information with a snail mail or email enquiry:
+Please have the following information available when phoning support for a troubleshooting enquiry or include this information in your correspondence: